rfo909/RForth/ForthTutorial.md

 with the CONSTANT and VARIABLE words, which create new words (the names of the constant or variable).

-The CONSTANT and VARIABLE implementations are more efficient than using CREATE and DOES> but here follows an example of how to do it.
+The CONSTANT and VARIABLE implementations are more efficient than using CREATE and DOES> but here follows an example of how to create a constant defining word

 ```
 : Const (value --) CREATE , DOES> @ ;